 11 Things You Should Know About Addiction

 An estimated 16.5% of the population 12 or older(as of 2021) reported having a substance use disorder.
 Although addiction today is highly prevalent, many people lack a thorough understanding of what addiction and addiction recovery truly entail.
 That’s why, in this article, you’ll learn about the 11 things you should know about addiction to gain a greater understanding of substance abuse and the recovery process.

-Sequoia MD is a direct primary care and addiction treatment center committed to providing comprehensive and affordable outpatient treatment to recovering addicts.
+Sequoia MD is an addiction treatment center committed to providing comprehensive and affordable outpatient treatment to recovering addicts.
 We offer a range of addiction treatment services in Sacramento to help as many patients as possible safely and effectively overcome addiction and maintain life-long sobriety.
 Contact us today to learn more about how we can help during the recovery journey.

+11 Things You Should Know About Addiction